flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 2. Fetching of source tarballs of apps and libraries that make up the OS image.
    Integrity of source tarballs is validated against multiple cryptographic checksums stored in package definition (ebuild) repos.
 3. Building of apps and libraries, and generation of installation images and update image.
+   **During the build of each package, per-package SLSA provenance for most OS image packages is generated.**
    Optionally, a new SDK is built prior to the OS apps and libs.
-   This is done only for new major Alpha releases.
+   Full SDK rebuilds are usually done only for new major Alpha releases.
+   **During the SDK build, per-package SLSA provenance for core libraries and toolchains is generated.**
+   In rare circumstances, changes to toolchains and/or core libraries would mandate an SDK rebuild.
+   In that case a new SDK is published alongside the respective Flatcar Beta / Stable release.
+   **Note** that we track a number of feature requests to further improve SLSA provenance generation:
+   1. Add builder ID information during CI builds: [tracking issue](https://github.com/flatcar-linux/Flatcar/issues/813)
+   2. Generate additional provenance for the whole image: [tracking issue](https://github.com/flatcar-linux/Flatcar/issues/814)
 4. Signing of artifacts to enable validation of authenticity at provisioning time.
+   Signing also ensures SLSA provenance is non-falisfiable.
    1. A verity hash of the OS partition is generated and injected into the initrd so Flatcar can verify tamper-free OS partition at boot time.
    2. There is an extra layer of security for the update image.
       Many Flatcar deployments use automated updates so special care is take to ensure these are not compromised.
       A core maintainer downloads the update image from the secure build server, and validates the image and its server signature.
-      The image is then signed with a key stored on a HSM, in an air-gapped environment so the key is never exposed.
+      The image is then signed with a key stored on a ardware security module (HSM), in an air-gapped environment so the key is never exposed to the internet.

 ###### Outputs

 After image builds conclude, OS images, update image, related artifacts and signature files reside on the secure build infrastructure and are ready for publishing.
-Access to the public image and update servers is limited to a small number of engineers.
+Access to the public image and update servers is limited to a subset of the Flatcar maintainers team.
 Accounts with access to the update server use 2-factor authentication.

 1. Artifacts and signatures are uploaded from the secure build infrastructure to the public image server.
    The SDK container (if applicable) is pushed to the container registry (Flatcar uses GHCR at the time of writing).
 2. The update image and its (manually generated) signature are uploaded to the update server by the person who performed the manual signing step.
+3. Per-package SLSA provenance is shipped within the image at `/usr/share/SLSA/`.

 ##### Provisioning-time / OS upgrade / run-time